ghisch/Solar-Router-for-ESPHome/docs/power_meter_shelly_em.md

   emeter_index: "0"
 ```

+!!! note "HTTP Authentication Header"
+    This power meter allow to define HTTP Authentication Header with the variable `power_meter_auth_header`.
+    This variable can be set in `substitution` section.

 This package is activated/deactivated with a global variable `power_meter_activated`.
 This `globals` is provided by the [solar router engine](engine.md) package.

 If this power meter is use inside a proxy, it is required to add this `globals` into you configuration yaml as follow: